teaminkling/refresh-21/blog/content/blog/papapastry-week-8-0c0e.md

 +++
 title = "One Drug Please"
-description = "Alternative title: playing around with Live 11's new cool features.  \\"High Sheen\\" reminds me of a few things.
-Getting high (on life) in a club, shiny lights from the sun and from stage lights, bright, natural naive feelings. \\"Sheen\\" of youth, so to speak,..." author = "papapastry#8888" date = "2021-02-25" categories = ["Week 8: TODO"] tags = []
+description = "Alternative title: playing around with Live 11's new cool features.  \"High Sheen\" reminds me of a few things.
+Getting high (on life) in a club, shiny lights from the sun and from stage lights, bright, natural naive feelings. \"Sheen\" of youth, so to speak,..." author = "papapastry#8888" date = "2021-02-25" categories = ["Week 08: TODO"] tags = []
 +++